-Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."
+Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
+It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on January 9, 2013.
+This Internet-Draft will expire on August 24, 2013.